 One in every 15,000 people is born with a rare neuro-genetic disorder called Angelman Syndrome (AS).
-This means that at least 500,000 individuals with AS live in countries around the world.
+AS impacts the lives of about 500,000 individuals worldwide.
 One of these individuals is Jacob Pritzker, the son of Fred and Renee Pritzker, who founded Pritzker Hageman law firm.
 Jacob was diagnosed with Angelman Syndrome shortly after his birth in 1985.
-In honor of their son, Fred and Renee are passionate about advocating for disability rights and providing key funding for scientific research that will improve the quality of life for people like Jacob.
-Fred and Renee are proud to announce a scientific research grant that will support novel research of the gut microbiome in Angelman Syndrome.
+In honor of their son, Fred and Renee have been passionate about advocating for the disability rights and providing key funding for scientific research to ensure that individuals with AS receive the best care possible.
+Fred and Renee were proud to announce a scientific research grant that will support novel research of the gut microbiome in Angelman Syndrome.

 Understanding the Genetics of Angelman Syndrome

 Angelman Syndrome is caused by the absence or malfunction of the UBE3A gene, located at the 15th chromosome.
 It is the job of the UBE3A gene to “tag” certain proteins for degradation in the proteasome, which is the cellular equivalent of a garbage disposal.
 This process helps maintain the normal function of cells.

 Every cell of the human body has 46 chromosomes, which contain the detailed information our cells need to tell our brains and bodies how to function and grow.
 We inherit one copy of each chromosome from both parents, which serves as a backup system when there are inevitable errors in our chromosomes.
 Some genes on our chromosomes are expressed (turned on) and others are silent (turned off).
 In typical humans, the UBE3A gene from the father is silent, while the UBE3A gene from the mother helps the brain develop.
 In people with AS, the maternal UBE3A gene does not function normally, which prevents the brain from receiving the information it needs to develop and control speech, learning, and movement.